 Our lab studies the epigenetic and epitranscriptional aspects in viral infections and antiviral immune responses.
 We work at the interface of virology, immunology, genetics, cellular and molecular biology.
-We will identify novel host regulators that control viral persistence and antiviral immune responses, particularly for HIV and herpesviruses, by using modern functional genomic (RNAi, CRISPR/Cas9) and quantitative proteomic (MS, PLATO) approaches.
+We will identify novel host regulators that control viral persistence and antiviral immune responses, particularly for HIV, herpesviruses, and newly emerging viruses (ZIKV, SARS-CoV-2), by using modern functional genomic (RNAi, CRISPR/Cas9) and quantitative proteomic (MS, PLATO) approaches.
 We will further dissect the mechanistic functions of these key host regulators using classic cell and/or animal models of viral infections.
 Newly developed small-molecule compounds targeting host regulators will also be investigated as the next-generation antiviral reagents and/or immune modulators.

 Areas of Expertise:

 - Viral persistence and antiviral immune responses